thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 To that end, I've implemented a mobile application that integrates several Bluemix services related to IoT, Watson services and so on.

 Getting the Authorization key with Postman is not flexible enough, so instead I wrote a self-Authorization node.js module.
-This module enables me to easily create different instances on one or more Node.js servers.
+This module enables me to easily create different instances of the module inside one or more Node.js servers.

 This project is a sample: _How to integrate MFP Push REST API in a Node.js Server?_